balderdashy/sails-docs/deployment.md

 #### Deploying to NodeJitsu?
+We get it!
+The Cloud is the future, and we want to help you get there.
+To Depoloy to NodeJitsu, You'll need to make some minor modifications to your configuration.
+Don't worry, It won't be like writing a new book or anything.

 Open up `config/application.js` in your app folder.
 In here, you'll need to edit the following lines.